azagniotov/stubby4j/docs/CODE-EXAMPLES.md

 }
 ```

-## Making HTTP requests to stubby4j at runtime using stubby4j client with Basic Authorization
+## How to Make HTTP Request with Basic Authorization to stubby4j at Runtime Using Client

 In order to configure Basic Authorization, you need to specify username followed by `:`, followed by password